 Irish Oatmeal Chocolate Chip Muffins

-- Lightly oil muffin tins for 12 muffins.
+- Lightly grease muffin tins for 12 muffins.

 - In a large bowl mix together the flour, sugar and baking powder.

-- Stir the wet mixture into the dry mixture and mix until just combined.
+- Stir the Irish oatmeal/dairy free milk mixture, applesauce and oil into the dry mixture and mix until just combined.

 - Divide the mixture evenly between the tins.

 - Bake at 425° for 20 to 25 minutes.

 - Let cool 10 minutes and then remove to a wire rack to cool completely.